Last Updated on February 28, 2023 by The Filtery

 Cleaning vs. Disinfecting

-When we’re talking about hand sanitizers, disinfectants, hand soaps, and general all-purpose cleaners, there are a few differentiated terms to keep in mind.
+There are a few different terms to keep in mind when we talk about hand sanitizers, disinfectants, hand soaps, and general all-purpose cleaners.
 The first thing is the difference between cleaning and disinfecting.
 They’re not the same thing!

 This is how the CDC defines the difference:

 So you can clean, you can disinfect, or you can do both.
-When you put hand sanitizer on your hands, you’re killing germs without actually cleaning them off.
+When you put hand sanitizer on your hands, you’re killing germs without actually cleaning them.
 When you wash your hands, you’re washing the germs away.

 Other Cleaning Terms to Know